 Then Infusionsoft bought it and didn't do jack diddly squat with it for years.
 (That seems to be a recurring theme with them...but I digress.)

-So I began learning platforms that were being maintained and enhanced, which lead me to build out my main sales training program, Make Every Sale, on Wordpress + Memberium.
+So I began learning platforms that were being maintained and enhanced, which lead me to build out my second sales training program, Make Every Sale, on Wordpress + Memberium.
 (It helps that I know Micah Mitchell, the founder of Memberium, and I like him and his team.)

 But what goes around comes around.